WCI-Limerick/winnerschapel-limerick/content/index.md

 Winners Chapel International Limerick

 #description
-Welcome to Winners Chapel International Limerick - Liberating the world through the preaching of the Word of Faith.
+Liberating the world through the preaching of the Word of Faith.
 ::

 ::div{class="border rounded-lg shadow-md"}